Dartvauder/NeuroSandboxWebUI/README.md

 * English | [Русский](/README_RU.md)
 ## Description:

 Simple and easy interface for use of different neural network models.
-You can chat with LLM using text or voice input, Stable Diffusion for generating images and AudioCraft for generating audio.
-TTS and Whisper functions are available here for voice input and output with a choice of language and voice sample
+You can chat with LLM using text or voice input, Stable Diffusion for generating images and AudioCraft for generating audio

 The goal of the project - to create the easiest possible application to use neural network models